-Where in the world can you find street vendors selling miscellaneous computer hardware next to Michelin-recommended restaurants, a prestigious art university just a stone’s throw away from local street-food vendors, and flea-market clothes stalls next door to a craft-a-holic’s dream?
-Sham Shui Po is truly one of a kind, and this busy district is anything but boring.
+Where in the world can you find street vendors selling miscellaneous computer hardware next to Michelin-recommended restaurants, a vinyl records store just a stone’s throw away from a cute cafe, and flea market clothes stalls next door to a craftaholic’s dream?
+Shopping in Sham Shui Po is truly a one of a kind, and with plenty of food and drink options dotted around the area to keep you fuelled, this busy district is anything but boring.
 So put on a pair of comfortable shoes and get ready to explore!

 Garden Bakery Cafe

 If you’ve lived in Hong Kong for a while, you’ll be familiar with this beloved bakery – perhaps you’ve grown up eating Garden’s cakes and breads.
 This factory building is where the magic happens, and the cafe on the ground floor serves up some pretty delicious goods made fresh daily.
 Avoid the carb coma by taking a little walk down memory lane with its display of retro biscuit tins.

 Garden Cafe, G/F, Garden Company, 58 Castle Peak Road, Sham Shui Po, Kowloon, Hong Kong, 2720 1055

 Just a short walk from downtown Sham Shui Po, and with an atmosphere so tranquil it’s a bit like eating in a zen spa, Heritage Tea House is your best bet for a moment of peace and quiet in one of Hong Kong’s busiest areas.
 The real winner is this restaurant’s homemade dumplings and noodle soup, served with healthy iced herbal tea.